Posted on October 7, 2019 and last updated on February 11, 2025

 • Sights: Views

-There is no trailhead sign for this popular local mountain, but the path is both easy to find and to follow.
-Once you’re on it, the route has been marked with ribbon tags and blazes.
-Part of the trail takes you through a delightfully cool and mossy forest.
-At .9 miles, you emerge onto a “false summit”—the actual wooded 2,140-foot summit is .4 miles on.
-But it just has a scratchy view through pines so you might want to conclude your hike at this peak.
+There was no trailhead sign for this popular, privately owned local mountain, but the path was both easy to find and to follow.
+We found the route marked with ribbon tags and blazes.
+Part of the trail swings through a delightfully cool and mossy forest.
+At 0.9 miles, the trail emerges onto a “false summit” — the actual wooded 2,113-foot summit is 0.4 miles farther on.
+But the summit has just a scratchy view through pines so you might want to conclude your hike at this peak.
 If you are good on your feet, I recommend making your way to an open ledge here (it takes a tiny bit of scrambling down and up rock) for expansive southerly vistas.

 If you do want to continue to the summit, you might get a bit confused a few times.
 While the trail is tagged with ribbons, it can be hard to see here and there.
 And the initial climb down the rocks of the first peak (“a rock chimney,” according to the AMC guide) is a bit dicey.